 Subject to consent, certain data may also be processed for marketing purposes and the provision of value added services.
 Article 15(1) stipulates that member states may provide for restrictions of the scope of (among others) Articles 5, 6 and 9 when such restrictions constitute a necessary, appropriate and proportionate measure within a democratic society to safeguard national security, defense, public security and the prevention, investigation, detection and prosecution of criminal offenses.

 The European Union Data Protection Directive 95/46/EC of 1995 requires that "Member States shall protect the fundamental rights and freedoms of natural persons, and in particular their right to privacy with respect to the processing of personal data."
 The EU privacy directive forbids any transfer of personal data outside the EU countries that do guarantee or do not have in place adequate safeguards for such data.
 The directive requires that EU member states (countries) protect the privacy of personal information that is processed using equipment in the member state, whether the processing is done by government agencies, businesses or other organizations.
 "Personal data" includes, but is not limited to, name, address, phone numbers, email addresses, ethnicity, religion, gender, sexual orientation, birth dates, employment, and financial account numbers.
 The responsibility for compliance with the directive rests with the "controller," which is the person, group of people, public authority, agency or other body that determines the purposes and means of processing personal data.

 This content is available in English only.

-The EU Privacy Directives authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The EU Privacy Directives authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For Additional Support